jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def subtract(a, b):
         return a - b

-  the terminal shows another :ref:`AttributeError`
+  and the terminal shows another :ref:`AttributeError`

   .. code-block:: python